 We may earn money or products from the companies or links mentioned in this post.

 If you love the idea of a fireplace but are not able to install one, check out this awesome upcycle project!
-Take an old bookcase and make it into a beautiful faux fireplace!
-The best part of this is, it can easily be converted back to a bookcase.
+Take an old bookshelf and make a faux fireplace!
+The best part of this is, it can easily be converted back to a bookcase after with our little hack.
 Perfect if you only want the coziness of a fireplace for the cooler months.
 This simple and inexpensive bookshelf makeover to faux fireplace will have you drooling.

-As I was getting our home ready to decorate for Christmas, I thought about how I always wish I had a fireplace during the cooler months.
+As I was getting our home ready to decorate for Christmas last year, I thought about how I always wish I had a fireplace during the cooler months.
 I don’t know why but a fireplace just really makes me feel warm and cozy.
 In fact, I often feel like my home is lacking some sort of holiday spirit when we don’t have a fireplace.

 We are currently renting, so putting in a fireplace is not really an option right now.
 Plus I didn’t want to spend a lot of money on an electric one when we would need the space during the warmer months for other things.
 I was sitting there, thinking about all of this when I glanced over and saw this…